MikiTwenty/belso/docs/source/examples.rst

 Examples
 ========

-Here are some examples of how to use belso in different scenarios.
+Explore these practical examples to understand how Belso can be used in different scenarios.

 Basic Schema Example
 --------------------